Interpretable Early Warnings using Machine Learning in an Online Game-experiment: Discussion

 Lastly, sorting through the large amount of information encoded in the SHAP curves of Fig.~\ref{figSI:SHAPall} is challenging, and our interpretations involve a degree of conjecture.
 We group the SHAP trends into distinct readable signals using our understanding of the r/place social system, but applying such interpretations to other systems would require comparable domain expertise.
-Moreover, SHAP values comes with inherent drawbacks, as their computation assumes feature independence and can be affected by overfitting (see SI section~\ref{secSI:shap}).
+Moreover, SHAP values comes with inherent drawbacks, as their computation assumes feature independence and can be affected by overfitting (see SI Section~\ref{secSI:shap}).
 Despite these difficulties, SHAP remains one of the few tools available for interpreting machine learning models and reveals insights into our system and possibly related ones.

 Future work could test these insights in other socio-ecological systems where communities emerge and compete to achieve their goals.
 In addition, our predictive and interpretable approach is applicable not only to community-driven online platforms, but also to other systems that provide large and dense datasets.
 Another direction is to train a deep learning algorithm on individual pixel features rather than pixel-averaged features.
 This approach would bypass the difficulty of defining variables analogous to those in the early warning signals literature and may perform better, though these predictions would be significantly more difficult to interpret.
+However, adding complexity in the training dataset with additional spatial variables does not improve our performance (see Materials and Methods and SI Section~\ref{secSI:additionalVars}).
+This might be due to inherent unpredictability of some human behaviors, which is illustrated in Fig.~\ref{figSI:ROC}b: transitions in some compositions are easily predicted, while the performance of the algorithm is null for other compositions where transitions could be due to unstrategic, and thus unpredictable, attacks.
 By refining our warning systems and broadening their applicability, our interdisciplinary community can improve detection and understanding of transitions in complex systems.